 Q: Does the pertussis part of the vaccine (combined with tetanus, diphtheria, and in South Australia Hepatitis B vaccines) cause reactions such as fever and a sore spot where the injection was given?

 A: The type of pertussis vaccine has been changed.
 Since this new vaccine (a-cellular pertussis) has been used, there have been many fewer children who get a fever or sore injection sites, but they get the same amount of protection.

 Q: Do children still need to be immunised against whooping cough?

 A: Yes, there have been regular outbreaks of whooping cough in Australia even in the last few years, and babies in Australia still die from whooping cough.
 In some countries where many children are not immunised against whooping cough, the numbers of children getting sick (and dying) with whooping cough is much higher than in Australia.

 Q: How long does the protection from whooping cough last after immunisation?

 A: For some people, the protection against whooping cough starts to get lower around the age of 12 years.
-A booster at 15 to 17 years is recommended and provided free of charge in Australia.
+A booster in Year 8 recommended and provided free of charge in Australia.

 Q: Is it better to wait until my child is a bit older before having the whooping cough immunisation?

-A: No. Waiting until your child is older is not recommended because it is when they are less than 12 months old that babies are most at risk.
+A: No. Waiting until your child is older is not recommended because it is when they are less than 12 months old that babies are most at risk of very serious illness.
 Many of the children over 5 months old who get whooping cough have either not been immunised or the immunisations have not been given at the recommended time.